Home

 5 km, 550 HM

-Since the camp is too low for climbing Pologongka, today we move to a campsite 300 meters higher.
-After yesterday's inspection, there is a camping possibility at 5650 m.
-Originally, Abhishek wanted to go even higher, but the horses cannot climb through the boulder terrain into the high valley.
-Also, his planned overnight height of 5900 m would probably not be very comfortable for anyone and is unnecessary given the summit heights.
+Since the camp is too low for the main summit of Pologongka, we move camp to a site 300 meters higher.
+From yesterday's observation, there should be a viable camping spot at 5650 m.
+Abhishek had originally intended to go even higher, but the horses cannot make their way through the boulder terrain into the upper valley.
+Moreover, his planned overnight altitude of 5900 m would likely not be very comfortable for anyone and, in terms of the summit objectives, would also be unnecessary.

-Claudia and Nina continue up to the Chomo Chonkar La to get a view of the lake.
-In the afternoon - fortunately, after the camp is set up - there are some hail showers, but the sun breaks through in between.
-In the evening, we find a small mouse in the vestibule of the tent, looking quite hungry.
+Claudia and Nina continue as far as the Chomo Chonkar La to get a view of the lake.
+In the afternoon - fortunately after camp has been set up - there are a few hail showers, but also repeated spells of sunshine in between.
+In the evening, we discover a small mouse in the vestibule of the tent, which looks quite hungry.

 In the afternoon again there is a snow shower